 Pierre Bonnet, CTO of Orchestra Networks, argues that information systems are too opaque and not agile enough.
 He claims this is the main reason why "healthy" multinationals can collapse within months as they take on too much risk.
 He suggests that information systems be rated on how they manage master data, business rules and business processes.

-This article proposes a new Message Type Architecture based on two DSLs to help manage the message formats in a SOA.
-The approach promotes reuse via the Enterprise Data Model referenced in message type definitions.
-It also helps aligning the Data and SOA governance processes.
+This article proposes a new Message Type Architecture to help manage the message formats in a SOA.
+The approach promotes reuse and helps aligning the Data and SOA governance processes.
+28

 The hardest thing about a successful adoption of SOA is not the technology, but rather, the culture change.
 Todd Biske offers his perspective on using Governance to drive culture change.
 1